 The Rise of Cord-Cutters

-I used to position CTV/OTT as an extension of a linear TV buy.
+CTV/OTT used to be positioned as an extension of a linear TV buy.
 Ratings were declining, and it was a good hedge for posting.
 Cord-cutting was a concept many clients did not fully comprehend at the time.
 At the time, there were about 81.2 million smart TV users in the US, whereas now that number sits at about 119 million.
-I explained that CTV/OTT should not be thought of in the same way as digital video or display – it was TV with some digital characteristics.
+CTV/OTT was not to be thought of in the same way as digital video or display – it was TV with some digital characteristics.
 Since it was, and still is, a cookieless environment, CTV/OTT was simply this: acquire inventory and overlay probabilistic audiences.
 In essence, you were buying expensive inventory and using inexpensive data to take a shot at reaching your audience.
 1:1 targeting and attribution were non-existent.
 The game has changed.

 CTV/OTT & The Cookieless Future